rajatgirotra/study/cpp/CPP_NEW/RValueReferences/16_README.txt

 Returning by std::move() or std::forward() and N(RVO).
 ======================================================

 Let's understand first what is N(RVO).
 Very simple.
-RVO states that if a function returns by value and define a local variable
+RVO states that if a function returns by value and defines a local variable
 (named or un-named) of that type in your function and you also return that variable by value, then

 1) The compiler must do copy-elision and directly create that object into the return location of the function